Fancy-Templates/latex-thesis/README.md

 Great, you should be now up and ready to write your thesis!
 Look at the [most important commands](#most-important-commands) or the example segments (e.g., the [introduction](segments/introduction.tex)) to get started.

+In case you want a multi-line title (or decide yourself where to break the title line), use the `\nl` command which inserts a newline at a point of your choosing (this still inserts proper spacing in the metadata).

 ### Most Important Commands